Published in

 2. Subject Matter.

-The still and meditative tableau of Annunciation (Fra Angelico) depicts one of the defining moments of the Christian tradition when Archangel Gabriel announces Virgin Mary that she is chosen to be the mother of Christ.
-Hence, the subject matter of this artwork is the Archangel Gabriel and the Virgin Mary.
-The presence of a diagonal shaft of holy light falling on Mary illuminates the intense ultramarine of her cloak and the complementary peach tones of her dress.
-On the other hand, Gabriel is shining with a gold-patterned robe.
-We will do an extensive breakdown of the composition through different elements and will learn the subject matter in-depth in upcoming sections.
+The still and meditative tableau of the Annunciation (Fra Angelico) depicts one of the defining moments of the Christian tradition, when Archangel Gabriel announces to the Virgin Mary that she is chosen to be the mother of Christ.
+Hence, the subject matter of this artwork is Archangel Gabriel in the form of an angel meeting the Virgin Mary.
+The latter is depicted wearing an ultramarine dress with a holy halo and a blessed posture.
+On the other hand, Gabriel is shining with a gold-patterned robe and colorful feathers.
+In the Annunciation, the artist used simple Michelozzan architecture with heavier columns and foliated capitals.
+There is spaciousness in the interiors with a new equilibrium between the two figures.

 Annunciation Fra Angelico San Marco